Are you starting a brand from scratch? You’ve come to the right place.

 Dig deep into what will make your brand different from other brands, even if you’re selling the same product or service.
 You can also think about why people should buy from you instead of the competition – after all, there is space for all of us in business, so it’s a matter of finding the market that connects to your brand most of all.

 Be clear and transparent about what you stand for

 Just like people, your brand ought to have values that it stands for.
 These values must also be clear for customers, and the way you run your business will be based precisely on these values.

 Having clearly-defined values can help you build your brand even in the face of big business decisions.
 You’ll also be able to identify employees who have similar values, so you can build a team that stands for the same thing.

 This also matters from your consumers’ perspective.
 Consumers expect brands to stand for good and to do good.
 64% of customers say they build a relationship with brands based on shared values.

-Take at this example of Girlguiding Invoicing’s commitment to the Black Lives Matter movement.
-In their statement, they show their consumers that they are serious about promoting inclusivity and equal opportunities, as well as to join in the movement against racism in the United States.
+Take this example of Girlguiding Invoicing’s commitment to the Black Lives Matter movement.
+In their statement, they show their consumers that they are serious about promoting inclusivity and equal opportunities, as well as joining in the movement against racism in the United States.

 Identify your buyer persona

 Create a buyer persona that tells you who your customer is at a glance.
 In this buyer persona, include basic demographic information and also your customers’ habits, likes, and goals.
 Identify media sites and social platforms they might be on, and look at the pain points that may be keeping them from their goals.